Chi-Trust/stg-federal-funds-dashboard/README.md

 # stg-federal-funds-dashboard

+THIS REPOSITORY IS NO LONGER BEING MAINTAINED.
+You can find the active staging repository for this project [here](https://github.com/Chi-Trust/Stg-Recovery-Funds-Dashboard).

 This dashboard is a draft that is undergoing active development.
 It should not be shared or used for analysis.
 The GitHub repository for the most recent published version of the dashboard can be found [here](https://github.com/Chi-Trust/Recovery-Funds-Dashboard).

 For more information about the dashboard, please contact [Aimee Ramirez](mailto:aramirez@cct.org) (The Chicago Community Trust) and [Karolina Ramos](mailto:kramos@urban.org) (Urban Institute).